Published on January 10th, 2019 | by William Charles152

 - You can only participate in one Sapphire Checking, Chase Private Client Checking or You Invest new money bonus in a 12 month period.
 Coupon is good for one time use.

-- Please consult your tax advisor if you have any questions about your personal tax situation.
+- You’ll receive a 1099INT at a value of one cent per point on this bonus.
+Please consult your tax advisor if you have any questions about your personal tax situation.

 Sapphire Banking has a monthly fee of $25.
 To avoid this you need to keep $75,000 in the accounts